jiminliang/jiminliang.github.io/content/authors/zhengyang/_index.md

   - Researchers
 ---

-Yang Zheng is an assistant professor of electronic engineering at the Xidian University.
-His research interests include human behaviour analysis for intelligent diagnosis of developmental coordination disorder, aritifical intelligence, and computer vision.
+Yang Zheng received the B.Eng. degree in Electronic Science and Technology from Xidian University, Xi'an, China, in 2015.
+He received Ph.
+D. degree in Signal and Information Processing from University of Chinese Academy of Sciences, Beijing, China, in 2021.
+He joined Xidian University in 2021, where he is now an assistant professor in the School of Electronic Engineering.
+He is a member of CSIG, and a member of the Professional Committee of Visual Sensing of CSIG.
+His research interests include human behaviour analysis for intelligent diagnosis of developmental coordination disorder (DCD), intelligent systems and algorithms, eye tracking, aritifical intelligence, and computer vision.
+He has authored or coauthored more than 10 journal papers.
+He was the recipient of Gold Medal, Geneva International Invention Award at 2023 Geneva International Invention Exhibition.